Home Latest PDF of NPTE: National Physical Therapy Examination 2025

 extremities.
 The most appropriate intervention for this patient is:

-1. Prescribing a home exercise program focused on strengthening the upper extremities to Improve her ability to push herself in a manual wheelchair.
+1. Prescribing a home exercise program focused on strengthening the upper extremities to Boost her ability to push herself in a manual wheelchair.

-2. Recommending the use of ankle-foot orthoses (AFOs) to Improve her gait and reduce the risk of falls.
+2. Recommending the use of ankle-foot orthoses (AFOs) to Boost her gait and reduce the risk of falls.

 3. Referring the patient to an occupational therapist for evaluation and